linode/docs/docs/tools-reference/linux-system-administration-basics.md

 ### Choose an Email Solution

 There are two major components that are required for email functionality.
 The most important part is the SMTP server or "Mail Transfer Agent."
 The MTA, as it is often called, sends mail from one server to another.
 The second part of an email system is a server that permits users to access and download that mail from the server to their own machine.
-Typically these server use a protocol such as POP3 or IMAP to provide remote access to the mailbox.
+Typically these servers use a protocol such as POP3 or IMAP to provide remote access to the mailbox.

 There may also be other components in the email server tool chain.
 These components may be optional depending on the requirements of your deployment.
 They include filtering and delivery tools like [procmail](http://www.procmail.org/), anti-virus filters like [ClamAV](https://www.clamav.net/), mailing list managers like [MailMan](https://www.gnu.org/software/mailman/index.html), and spam filters like [SpamAssassin](https://spamassassin.apache.org/).
 These components function independently of the MTA and remote mailbox server.

 The most prevalent SMTP servers or MTAs in the UNIX-like world are [Postfix](http://www.postfix.org/), [Exim](https://www.exim.org/), and [Sendmail](http://www.sendmail.org/).
-Sendmail has the longest history and many systems administrators have extensive experience with it.
+Sendmail has the longest history and many system administrators have extensive experience with it.
 Postfix is robust and modern, and is compatible with many different configurations.
 Exim is the default MTA in Debian systems, and many consider it to be easier to use for basic tasks.
 For remote mailbox access, servers like [Courier](http://www.courier-mta.org/) and [Dovecot](https://www.dovecot.org/) are popular options.

 If you need an easy-to-install email solution, consider the [Citadel groupware server](/docs/email/citadel/).
 Citadel provides an integrated "turnkey" solution that includes an SMTP server, remote mailbox access, real time collaboration tools including XMPP, and a shared calendar interface.
 Along similar lines, we also provide documentation for the installation of the [Zimbra groupware server](/docs/email/zimbra).

 If, by contrast, you want a more simple and modular email stack, we urge you to consider one of our guides built around the [Postfix SMTP server](/docs/email/postfix/).

-Finally, it's possible to outsource email service to a third party provider, such as [Google Apps](/docs/email/using-google-apps-for-email) or [FastMail.fm](https://www.fastmail.fm).
-This allows you to send and receive mail from your domain, without hosting email services on your Linode.
+Finally, it's possible to outsource email service to a third-party provider, such as [Google Apps](/docs/email/using-google-apps-for-email) or [FastMail.fm](https://www.fastmail.fm).
+These services allows you to send and receive mail from your domain, without hosting email services on your Linode.

 ### Send Email From Your Server